-The Wayne Assistive Technology Team (WATT) provides assistive technology services to local districts and public school academies in Wayne County.
+The Wayne Assistive Technology Team (WATT) provides assistive technology devices and services to local districts and public school academies in Wayne County.

 For individuals with disabilities, Assistive Technology (AT) improves access to education, employment, independent living, recreation, and participation in the community.
 The importance of assistive technology is at the heart of the Assistive Technology Act of 2004.